 Omaruru - Kamanjab.
 Our journey today takes us to the Kamanjab with a stop at a local distillery and small wine cellar in Omaruru to taste some of the home grown produce en route.
 Later on we explore a Himba village for a journey of culture exchange, learning and understanding the ways of the last traditional tribe in Namibia, the Ova-Himba.

 Kamanjab - Etosha.
 Today we head to the magnificent Etosha National Park which was declared a National Park in 1907 and it is home to approximately 114 mammal species, 340 bird species, 110 reptile species, 16 amphibian species and, surprisingly, one species of fish.

 Overnight: Etosha National Park | Breakfast, Lunch, Dinner

 We fill the next 2 days with game drives in the hopes of spotting some of the Big Four as well as cheetah, giraffe, zebra and the numerous different types of antelope the park has to offer.
 Our nights are spent at the flood lit waterholes encountering the park’s various nocturnal animals as they come to drink.

 Overnight: Etosha National Park | Breakfast x 2, Lunch x 2

 Etosha - Kavango River, Namibia.
 Our journey today continues east as we drive along the Caprivi Strip to the town of Rundu.
-We arrive at the Kaisosi River Lodge for the evening and the rest of the afternoon relaxing at our lodge on the banks of the Kavango River.
+We arrive at our lodge for the evening and spend the rest of the afternoon relaxing on the banks of the Kavango River.
 We also have the optional to visit to the Mbunza Living Museum, a traditional cultural school and communal business for the local Kavango people, or a sunset cruise are available.
 Alternatively just relax by the pool with a sundowner listening to the sounds of Mother Nature.

 Overnight: Zambezi Region (Caprivi Strip) | Breakfast, Lunch